tylim88/Efficient-Typescript-Mororepo/README.md

 Instruction on how to use templates:

-### 1. Changing the Project Name
+### 1. Changing Project Names

-After copying the template, use a search and replace function to accurately replace all instances of the name, but be sure to exclude the `templates` folder.
+Default projects names are unique enough that a search and replace function can be used to replace all instances of it.
+It may also be a good idea to keep copies of templates.

 Note: the `react-app-e2e` project's `project.json` file also has instances of the `react-app` name, so be sure to update those as well when replacing the `react-app` name.